tnichols217/notes/CSDS 391/Textbook/6 - Adversarial Search.md

 > Trying to find and explore the killer moves first

 - **Iterative deepening**, then rank possible options and explore the best first
-- **Transposition Table**, store result of states so that in case another path leads to the same state
+- **Transposition Table**, store result of states so that in case another path leads to the same state no recalculation is needed